• Skip to primary navigation

 Time needed: 1 to 3 hours (it depends on if you enter any of the museums; read my recommendations below)

-Whether you have 24 or 72 hours in Berlin, no trip to the city is complete without a visit to Museum Island.
+No 3-day trip to the city is complete without a visit to Museum Island.
 It’s a UNESCO World Heritage site that’s home to five world-renowned museums.

 You can spend a full day going through the museums on Museum Island – there’s 5, after all!
 However, with only 3 days in Berlin you’ll have to be picky about which museum you visit – if you decide to visit any at all.
-I suggest picking one museum and spending about 2 hours inside.

-Even if you don’t have the time or desire to visit a museum, you should still visit Museum Island to enjoy the architecture.
+Claire’s Tip: Even if you don’t have the time or desire to visit a museum, you should still visit Museum Island to enjoy the architecture.
 While you’re there, find a spot to lay out on the grass in front of the Cathedral (called the Lustgarten).

-Berlin Cathedral OR Humboldt Forum
+Berlin Cathedral *Or* Humboldt Forum

 Time needed: 1 hour to 90 minutes